MchainNetwork/mchain-installer/README.md

 #### Adding Swap

 Adding Swap Space
-For optimal performance, it is recommended to have at least 64GB of RAM when running an Osmosis node.
+For optimal performance, it is recommended to have at least 64GB of RAM when running an Mchain node.
 If your system does not meet this requirement, setting up swap space can help ensure smooth operation and prevent out-of-memory (OOM) errors.

 To add swap space to your system, follow these steps: